 While it is strongly recommended to work with protection policies and groups, you can also change software settings on individual devices if required.
 Such changes override any inherited policies.

-Once your edits are completely synchronized with the device (usually within the minute) they will be printed in bold with a grey background and a blue handle on the left on the actual devices in their Settings panel.
-Hover the setting and click the ‘Reset’ icon on the right to restore the inherited setting value.
+Once your edits are completely synchronized with the device (usually within the minute) they will show the number of edits (if that filter was selected) on the right of the actual device.
+Click on it to go to the settings of the device and click on the blue circular icon on the right to restore the inherited setting value.

 Scan for malware

 We recommend to run a manual malware scan right after installing the protection software, or at any time when you suspect an infection.
 It makes sure that the system hasn’t been compromised and the real-time protection components can reliably do their job.

 The following scan types are available:

 - Quick Scan – Scans only active programs and checks for malware traces.
 Run a Quick Scan if you are sure that the system is clean (e.g. if you have a freshly installed or otherwise trustworthy operating system available.)